Farnley Wood Plot

 The Farnley Wood Plot was a conspiracy in Yorkshire, England in October 1663.
 Intended as a major rising to overturn the return to monarchy in 1660, it was undermined by informers, and came to nothing.
+It coincided with the Derwentdale Plot in Northumberland and County Durham.

 The major plotters were Joshua Greathead and Captain Thomas Oates, operating primarily in Farnley, West Yorkshire, but also with links to Gildersome, Morley, West Yorkshire and Leeds.
 The aim was to capture and overthrow the Royalist strongholds of Leeds city centre.
 The plot was disbanded on 12 October 1663.
 Twenty-six men were arrested, imprisoned and executed as traitors, with at least some being hanged, drawn and quartered.

 Background

 After the Restoration of the monarchy and government by Charles II, the son of defeated and executed king Charles I, there was still division in the nation.
 Fear of Catholicism continued, fed by the success of the Counter Reformation in Europe.
 The religious settlement had re-established the Church of England, but presbyterians and other dissenters were suspicious of what they considered its 'Popish' practices.
 Charles II was at least sympathetic to Catholicism.
 This wave of radical dissension was found throughout the country but was particularly pronounced in the north, leading to its characterization as the 'Northern Rebellion'.
 The Crown took steps to suppress the movement by arresting known agitators.

 Paul Hobson, a Particular Baptist preacher who was involved in the planning of the rebellion, was arrested on 20 August.
 He was later accused of having turned informer.